tryscer/flock/flock-music.md

 ​	We walk through the midway, moving between pockets of PA sound.
 We stare at the stalls selling Friend Chicken and funnel cakes and pulled pork sandwiches and at the kids enjoying themselves on the Tilt-a-Wheel and the merry-go-round.
 I watch the midway, bustling with a huge throng of people, young parents with babies and old people and gangs of teenagers like us, all black.
 When we pass by them we get curious, reserved looks; people keep their distance.
 We are in a bubble in the crowd.
 ==pete plan a==
 ​	“Bet you want a ride on the merry-go-round, Peaches,” says Barry.
-​	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I would very much like to go on the merry-go-round.”
+​	“We said we don’t call me that, Bartholimio Joseph,” I say, “and as a matter of fact, I would very much like to go on the merry-go-round.”
 I give Tim a look I hope will convey forlonging, a word I learned from a book.
 ​	“Well, tough luck, *Alice*, we’re here to do a job and go home.”
 ​	“Do a job,” says Cindy, “then watch the show, and *then*... you know."
 ​	“Right,” says Tim.